jaimetur/PhotoMigrator/help/01-command-line-interface.md

                Equivalent examples: 'Album', 'Album_1', 'Album (2)', 'New_Album', 'New Album', 'New_Album 1'.
                Also applies guarded compatible date-prefix and end-truncation matching: specific dates require 95% asset-date coverage, and truncations require two distinct shared title words plus the same dominant asset year.
-               It also considers albums with up to three assets for a larger similarly named keeper only when every small-album capture date is present in that keeper.
+               It also considers small albums for a larger similarly named keeper only when every small-album capture date is present in that keeper.
+The standalone Consolidate Albums Names action can configure this limit.
                Supported cloud targets also merge redundant variants into the preferred clean keeper.
                Immich, Synology, and NextCloud remove them afterwards.
 Google Photos keeps them because its public API cannot delete albums.
                Example: --client=immich --upload-albums ./Albums --consolidate-similar-albums